-This crochet infinity scarf pattern is really simple but the smart design makes it a great choice as an accessory to add to your wardrobe.
+This crocheted infinity scarf is simple, but the smart design makes it a great choice as an accessory to add to your wardrobe.
 The free scarf pattern is easy to crochet but the incorporation of shell stitches allows the design to frame your face in a beautiful feminine way.

 What is an Infinity Scarf?

 An "infinity scarf" is a bit different than a traditional scarf.
-Instead of being a long rectangle of fabric that's tied around the neck, an infinity scarf loops around your... neck, circling around and around forever...until infinity, so to speak.
+Instead of being a long rectangle of fabric that's tied around the neck, an infinity scarf loops around your neck, circling... around and around.

 Why Crochet an Infinity Scarf?

 An infinity scarf has definite advantages over a traditional scarf.
-It's nice not having to worry about how you tie your scarf.
-It's also lovely to just loop the scarf around your neck and be off, without having to fuss over the thing.
-It's also nice not having to worry about your scarf coming untied.
-Loop it once for a long scarf; loop it around and around to create a cowl.
+It's nice not having to worry about how to tie your scarf.
+It's also lovely to simply loop the scarf around your neck and be off, without having to fuss over it.
+You also won't have to worry about your scarf slipping off.
+Loop it once for a long scarf or several times to create a cowl.

 About This Crochet Infinity Scarf Free Pattern

-This crochet pattern is easy enough for beginners.
-It only uses the basic crochet stitches and doesn't require shaping.
+This crochet pattern is easy for beginners, as you only need to know the basic crochet stitches and there's no shaping required.

-This crochet hook was designed for a size I crochet hook.
-Use this hook or whichever hook you need to achieve the correct gauge.
+Use a size I-9 hook or whichever hook you need to achieve the correct gauge.

 The finished scarf measures approximately 61 inches in circumference.
-When laid flat with one half on top of the other, its approximate measurement is 30.5 inches.
+When laid flat with one half on top of the other, it is approximately 30.5 inches.
 It measures about 7.5 inches high.

 19 stitches = 5 inches.
 This breaks down to being a bit less than 4 stitches an inch.